awsdocs/aws-control-tower-guide/doc_source/provision-as-end-user.md

 # Provision Account Factory accounts with AWS Service Catalog<a name="provision-as-end-user"></a>

-The following procedure describes how to provision accounts as an AWS SSO end user, through AWS Service Catalog\.
-This procedure also is referred to as *advanced account provisioning*\.
-We recommend using the **Enroll account** capability whenever possible\.
+The following procedure describes how to create and provision accounts as an AWS SSO end user, through AWS Service Catalog\.
+This procedure also is referred to as *advanced account provisioning*, or *manual account provisioning*\.
+Optionally, you may be able to provision accounts programmatically, with the AWS CLI or with AWS Control Tower Account Factory for Terraform \(AFT\)\.

-**To provision accounts in Account Factory as an end user**
+**To provision accounts individually in Account Factory, as an end user**

 1. Sign in from your user portal URL\.